tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 ## Service SAS support for Directory scoped access

-Service SAS will support directory scope (sr=d) acess when the authentication version (sv) is 2020-02-10 or higher and namespace is enabled.
-The semantics for directory scope (sr=d) are similar to container scope (sr=c), except access is restricted to a directory and the files within.
+Service SAS will support directory scope (sr=d) acess when the authentication version (sv) is 2020-02-10 or higher and hierarchical namespace (HNS) is enabled.
+The semantics for directory scope (sr=d) are similar to container scope (sr=c), except access is restricted to a directory and the files and directories within.
 When sr=d is specified, the sdd query parameter is also required (See below for more details on sdd parameter).
 The string-to-sign format for authentication version 2020-02-10 is unchanged.

 ## Construct a service SAS